pitastrudl/wekanwiki/Team.md

 More details about current Wekan Team at [https://wekan.team](https://wekan.team).

-This page lists some of the members that have donated their free time and resources for the project.
+This page lists some of the contributors that have donated their time and resources for the project.
 This list is not up-to-date.

 # Current